jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Operation:
 - On our 32-pin template, if in operating mode 2 (1ph lockout, but 3ph lockout for multiph fault) or 3 (3ph lockout),

-to test:
-- lockout modes
-- pushbutton double press modes

 Questions
-- 3ph-drive to lockout conditions - goes to lockout on SV14T and MV<>18 (trip PB timeout and operating mode 2 or 3)
-	- Do we want to drive all 3 phases to lockout when in mode 2?
-(1ph lockout unless multi-ph fault)
-		- no, when in mode 2, user should be able to select which phase to control
 - Should we define a default DNP map?
 Maybe just use what we have for the 32-pin template?
 - We ok with keeping functionality where when in 1ph lockout mode, user can only close 1 phase at a time?
 	- If so, maybe only allow 1ph to be selected at a time when in this mode (selecting b phase will reset the other 2)